 As of the date of this Plan, HUD has released guidance extending the compliance date for implementation of the National Standards for the Physical Inspection of Real Estate (NSPIRE) - as referenced in the INSPECTIONS chapter and throughout this Plan - until October 1, 2025.

-As of the date of this Plan, HC is awaiting additional guidance from HUD regarding the new compliance date and any administrative or other related revisions.
-HC will establish a NSPIRE compliance date that is on or prior to October 1, 2025, pursuant to the guidance available as of the date of this plan or any subsequent guidance.
-In the meantime, HC will continue to utilize the Housing Quality Standards (HQS) methodology.
-The NSPIRE-related provisions referenced throughout this Plan will become effective as of the HC-established compliance date.
+HC has established an NSPIRE compliance date of February 1, 2025.
+The NSPIRE-related provisions referenced throughout this Plan will become effective as of February 1, 2025.